BDC Hamburger Icon

 Did You Know?Did you know

-The best accounting software can do a lot more than manage overdue invoices.
-You can use the software to track business transactions, store customer and vendor information, and generate reports during tax season.
+The best accounting software can do more than manage overdue invoices — it also tracks business transactions, stores customer and vendor data, and generates helpful reports during tax season.

-Most businesses offer payment terms between 30 and 60 days, depending on a customer’s relationship with the company.
-Have a process in place for collecting payments and for ensuring most customers pay on time.
-The longer it takes your business to collect on overdue payments, the less likely you are to receive the funds.
+Most businesses offer payment terms between 30 and 60 days, depending on the customer’s relationship with the company.
+Make sure you have a process in place for collecting payments and encouraging on-time payment.
+The longer an invoice sits unpaid, the less likely you are to recover the full amount.

-Finally, once the customer has paid their invoice, reconcile the payment.
-An efficient reconciliation process ensures that your books stay up to date and that you’re prepared if your business is ever audited.
-It can also help you avoid costly financial mistakes in the future.
+Once the customer has paid their invoice, reconcile the payment in your accounting system.
+An efficient reconciliation process keeps your books accurate, prepares you for potential tax audits and helps you avoid costly financial mistakes down the road.

-Again, using accounting software is the easiest way to ensure you reconcile these payments, since it gives your business a simple, automated way to track customer payments.
+Using accounting software is the easiest way to stay on top of this step, since it gives you a simple, automated way to track and match incoming customer payments to outstanding invoices.

 TipBottom line

-Offering early-payment discounts is a great way to incentivize your customers to pay invoices quickly.
-You can add the early payment to the invoice or include it in the business contract.
+Offering early payment discounts can be a smart way to encourage customers to pay invoices quickly.
+You can mention the discount terms directly on the invoice or outline them in your business contract.

 Why is it important to track accounts receivable?